wiicode/cybersecurity-framework/bronze-training/passwords/three-random-words-or-thinkrandom-0.md

 ### **It's obvious**

 You should try to ensure that your password isn't easy to guess.
-We all know that passwords protect things that are valuable to us but that doesn't stop the most common passwords consistently including '`password`', '`123456`', '`qwerty`', '`football`' and so on.
+We all know that passwords protect things that are valuable to us but that doesn't stop the most common passwords consistently including 'password', '123456', 'qwerty', 'football' and so on.
 Take a look at one of the many 'top 100' password lists to see what form the most common ones take.

 ### **Somebody else's bad**